atakanersoy/WRO2025_FE_ANTi/README.md

 Welcome to the GitHub repository of **Team ANTi**, competing in the **World Robot Olympiad™ (WRO®) Future Engineers 2025** category.
 Our team, composed of students from Koç University, Türkiye, has designed a compact, innovative, and autonomous self-driving vehicle to tackle the dynamic challenges of the WRO 2025 competition.
 Our team name, **ANTi**, reflects our philosophy: like an **ANT**, our robot is exceptionally small yet highly capable, pushing the boundaries of minimalism in design.
 The "**ANT**i" signifies our competitive spirit, standing "versus the world" in pursuit of engineering excellence.

 Our mission was to create the smallest possible robot for the WRO 2025 challenge, leveraging our expertise in electrical, mechanical, and software engineering to test the limits of the 3m x 3m game field.
 Guided by our vision to **"never stop developing unless we stop learning,"** we’ve crafted a vehicle that showcases precision, adaptability, and a milestone in compact robotics design on a global scale.
-This documentation was last updated on **Thursday, May 29, 2025, at 08:35 PM +03**.
+This documentation was last updated on **Friday, May 30, 2025, at 04:36 AM +03**.

 ---